tagline: From openSUSE

 If you know bug triage, just do it, else the organizers will give you a list of bugs that you can work on and you can double-check with other participants that your changes are okay.

-On the announced day, simply join the #opensuse-bug channel on the freenode network and people will guide you!
+On the announced day, simply join the #opensuse-bughunting channel on the freenode network and people will guide you!

-For this specific Bug Day, we will focus on the “zombie” bug reports: those are reports against old versions of openSUSE (openSUSE 10.x and 11.0).
+For this specific Bug Day, we will focus on the “zombie” bug reports: those are reports against old versions of openSUSE (openSUSE 10-13, Leap 42.1).
 As some reports might still be valid, we don’t want to close all of them automatically.
-We will therefore check all those reports to see if they are still valid in the latest version of openSUSE (11.3 or a milestone of 11.4).
+We will therefore check all those reports to see if they are still valid in the latest version of openSUSE (Leap 42.2 or 42.3).
 The goal is to close those bug reports if possible, or, if they are still valid, to move them to a current version of openSUSE so that they’re not lost in limbo.

-So join us on Sunday in the #opensuse-bugs channel on the freenode network!
+So join us in the #opensuse-bughunting channel on the Freenode network!
+See this post on the opensuse-factory mailing list for more information.

 - openSUSE 10.3: